oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 Oppiabot is a GitHub bot that helps automate the process of contributing to the Oppia and Oppia Android repository.

 This project involves adding a couple of new features and making the currently available features better.
+If some of the available features get fixed before GSoC, you can find replacement issues which you would love to work on from https://github.com/oppia/oppiabot/issues.

 **Available Features:**